 The trial scheme is being replaced by a permanent traffic restriction scheme.
-The Traffic Management Order for the permanent scheme was made on 7 August.
-We plan to install permanent traffic islands and other permanent signage by the winter.
+The Traffic Management Order for the permanent scheme was made on 7 August 2017.
+We plan to install permanent traffic islands and other permanent signage in the winter of 2017/18.

 Why was a traffic study conducted during the trial?